 Looking for some first-hand experiences of trekking with small kids in the Andes?
 Wondering what is possible?
 Then take a look at these different treks that have been done with babies, and small kids.

 Perhaps you think that overnight or multiday trekking with your kids would be too difficult.
 Then why not do a day trip in the Sacred Valley – and see some llamas!
 The opportunity to do some easy hiking around the Andes, accompanied by llamas and alpacas, is sure to be a huge hit with your family.

-For anyone considering a trip to Peru with Kids, Ariana has a lot of information on what she and her family have done, including tips for playgrounds in Cusco, Sacred Valley excursions and more.
+For anyone considering a trip to Peru with kids, Ariana has a lot of information on what she and her family have done, including tips for playgrounds in Cusco, Sacred Valley excursions and more.
 All of it is well researched over multiple visits and stays.
 Check out Cusco with Kids for her tried-and-true recommendations!